 TIP: Drinks inside the club are a minimum of $25 per drink.
 I recommend going to a nearby liquor store and pick up a bottle before the club to have a drink or two in your room.
 This will save you tons of money and is what everyone does!
 I have NEVER ONCE, in my entire life been to the club without having a few drinks first.

-Head over to get your hangover breakfast and “hair of the dog” at Border Grill at Mandalay Bay Hotel.
+Head over to get your hangover breakfast (a Las Vegas itinerary would not be complete without a hangover!) and “hair of the dog” at Border Grill at Mandalay Bay Hotel.
 This famous brunch is open Saturday and Sundays and for only $55.00, you get bottomless food and mimosas.

 After you have rightfully, over-stuffed yourself with food… head over to your hotel pool to enjoy your food coma by bathing in the sun with a frozen cocktail.

 For dinner, I have a few options for you: